navidelyasi/Documentations/docs/key-concepts/data-simulator/simulation-action.md

 ---
 layout: default
-title: Data Simulation (Actions)
+title: Data Simulator (Actions)
-parent: Data Simulation
+parent: Data Simulator
 grand_parent: Key Concepts
 ---
 # Data Simulation (Actions)
-The actions that expect a response from another server can mock expected response.
+The actions that expect a response from another server can mock the expected response.
 The mock result feature can be turned on and off by clicking the check box **[C]**.
-The mock-result is switched ON by default to avoid making unwanted calls to the server
+The mock result is switched ON by default to avoid making unwanted calls to the server

 The simulated mock data **[A]** is made available throughout the flow **[B]**.